4. Quick Tour of Cytoscape¶

 - The Tool Bar, which contains icons for commonly used functions.
 These functions are also available via the menus.
 Hover the mouse pointer over an icon and wait momentarily for a description to appear as a tooltip.
 Right-clicking on the tool bar allows the contents to be customized.

-- The Network Panel (Network tab of the Control Panel, top left).
+- The Network Panel (Network tab of the Control Panel).
 At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
 The network panel also contains an optional network overview pane (shown at the bottom left).

 - The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.